 I’ve been invited to talk to yacht clubs not only in England, Wales and Scotland, but also in Ireland, Holland and Norway.
 These include, amongst others, The Royal Yacht Squadron, Bromsgrove Boaters, The Royal Channel Islands YC, Rudyard Lake, The Irish Cruising Club, Poolbeg YC, Nederlandsche Vereeniging van Kustzeilers, Chipping Norton YC and Cardiff Bay YC.
 There is a fee for my talks, but if you’ve only got a few members, don’t despair.
 Small groups sometimes get together with a neighbouring club and I’ve been known to donate a book for a raffle prize to levitra online shop help swell the coffers.

 One of my most popular club lectures is campustownrentals.com about the development and viagra india safe use of navigational electronics.
 It masquerades under the title of ‘Man is Not Lost ‘.
 This illustrated talk, with a mix of quickieworkouts.com yarns and solid information, is a friendly and irreverent look at the changes many of us have seen from the early 1970s when I found Barbados after 42 days at sea with no chart at all – just a lat/long to shoot for, a sextant and my grandfather’s pocket watch – to my current chart plotters that sometimes manage to lead me astray.

-I have another lecture, called ‘The Boats that Built Britain’ which is based on my popular BBC2/4 TV series.It gives an insight into the presenter’s lot and includes a few out-takes.
+I have another lecture, called ‘The Boats that Built Britain’ which is based on my popular BBC2/4 TV series.It introduces you to the team behind the order cheap cialis programmes, gives an insight into the presenter’s lot and includes a few out-takes.